Archive for the ‘ B Sides ’ Category

 A visit with the Integrity Commissioner

-Posted on May 8th, 2012 Be the first to comment
+Posted on May 8th, 2012 Comments Off on A visit with the Integrity Commissioner

 So Sarah and I took a trip down to University Avenue to visit with Janet Leiper, the Integrity Commissioner for the City of Toronto.
 I’m pretty sure you can guess that the topic of discussion was our less than lustrous mayor and his continuing antics.
 Specifically, we were curious to know what steps could be taken to oust the man (and I use that word lightly), and what her office’s role could be in that.